qbleuse/TeachMod/Documentation/UserManual.md

 ![POI_Editor](media/POI_Editor.gif)

-You can add or remove a POI or a MCQ by clicking on the + or - buttons, the choose the one you edit by draging the slider.
+You can add or remove a POI or a MCQ by clicking on the + or - buttons, then choose the one you edit by draging the slider.

 With the POI Editor you can Edit the same field than in the spreadsheet: